 Posts of various types may also be implicit mentions of other posts by linking to them, but the difference only matters to the receiver — i.e. there is no dedicated UI for people to publish a “mention” of something.

-Indieweb community members are working on publishing these real soon now:
+Indieweb community members are working on publishing these real soon now, or there exists related prior art:

 Merely gleams in various eyes: